kiemaBruce/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prints half of a string, followed by a new line.
 ## 8-print_array.c
 Prints the first n elements of an array of integers, followed by a new line.
+## 9-strcpy.c
+Copies a string to a buffer